ldesmons-telstra/terraform-azurerm-lz-association/README.md

-# Azure Landing Zone Spoke
+# Azure Landing Zone Hub-Spoke Association

 This module associates a **hub vnet** and a **spoke vnet** in an Azure Landing Zone.
 The association is one-way only : to fully associate the hub and the spokes, one must associate the hub with the spokes, and then every spoke with the hub.